auth0-blog/secure-blazor-wasm-quiz-manager/README.md

    dotnet run --project Server
    ```

-7. You should be able to authenticate and access the application
+7. Now, point your browser to [https://localhost:5001](https://localhost:5001/).
+You should be able to authenticate and access the application